The PSG grant for Singapore SME websites — and the non-grant alternative most agencies don't tell you about.

 Decision tree

-Use PSG if: you've got 6–12 weeks to spare, you need a known cost cap, you have CorpPass set up, and there's a pre-approved vendor on the list whose work you actually like.
+Use PSG if: you've got 6–12 weeks to spare, grant co-funding is essential to making the project budget work, you have CorpPass set up, and there's a pre-approved vendor on the IMDA list whose work you actually like.

-Skip PSG if: you need to launch fast, you want custom design beyond template variations, you want built-in AI from day one, or the paperwork-to-payoff ratio doesn't feel worth it.
+Go direct (no grant) if: you need to launch fast, you want custom design beyond template variations, you want built-in AI from day one, you want to pick your own agency, or the paperwork-to-payoff ratio doesn't feel worth it.

 FAQs